Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 But how could this extreme assumption evolve?

-Why Meat Production Impact on the Environment Was Overestimated
+Why the Impact of Meat on the Environment Was Overestimated

 The study, titled “The Long Shadow of Livestock,” claimed that livestock production was more damaging to the climate than all forms of transportation combined (FAO 20062).